james113001/Neural-ML-Coursework/README.md

 # First Course on Machine Learning
-Contains Jupyter Notebook assignments completed on using scikit-learn
+Contains Jupyter Notebook assignments completed on using scikit-learn for regression, classification, truth matrices, scoring metrics